-Unsafe levels of nitrates and nitrites in drinking water can have serious health consequences.
-Learn more about their treatment.
+While nitrates and nitrites are natural substances, unsafe levels in your drinking water can have serious health consequences.

 Nitrates and nitrites are naturally occurring compounds of nitrogen and oxygen.
 Because they can be converted to one another, they’re often grouped together when discussed as contaminants.